F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 - No port forwarding required.

 ## Step 1 - Get a VPS server!
 1vCPU 3GB of RAM minimum.
 (Does not support full 10 players, max tested on 3GB is 6 at day 100)
-I got mine from from Hyper Expert, if you want one from them follow the steps below:
-Go to [Hyper Expert](http://p.hyper.expert/aff.php?aff=138) and select Services > VPS & Bare Metal Servers, then select the VPS you want and configure it.
+Go to [LowEndBox](https://lowendbox.com/best-cheap-vps-hosting-updated-2020/) (or your favorite VPS provider) and search for VPS options that match the below specs
-- The bare minimum you should get is their VPS1 with 1vCPU, 3GB of RAM, 20GB storage on Pure SSD (You **MUST** configure the service to upgrade to 3GB) (Has a longer startup time.
-15-20 minutes) only $5.99 per month
+- The bare minimum you should get is a VPS with 1vCPU, 3GB of RAM, 20GB storage on Pure SSD (Has a longer startup time.
+15-20 minutes)
-- (Recommended) If you want more power (Confirmed 10 player support) as well as faster startup (Takes about 1-3 minutes to start instead of 15-20), get the VPS2 with 2vCPU, 4GB of RAM, 40GB storage on Pure SSD (You **MUST** configure the service to upgrade to 4GB) only $9.98 per month
+- (Recommended) If you want more power (Confirmed 10 player support) as well as faster startup (Takes about 1-3 minutes to start instead of 15-20), get a VPS with 2vCPU, 4GB of RAM, 40GB storage on an SSD
-- Make sure you select New York or Seattle as your server location.
+- Make sure you select a server location in the region closest to the players on the server.
-- I used Ubuntu 18.04, but you can use 20.04 if you prefer, both options should work. (**You can always install a different version if you have issues**)
+- Install any Ubuntu options above 18.04. (**You can always install a different version if you have issues**)

 ## Step 2 - Get your favorite SSH tool and SSH in.
 I recommend [MobaXterm](https://mobaxterm.mobatek.net/download.html "MobaXterm Download") *Note: Not available on Linux.
 On Linux you can try using Open SSH or PuTTY.